bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

 This is delightful to use `lark` due to its design philosophy, which clearly separate the grammar specification from processing.
 The processing is applied to the parse tree by the Visitor or Transformer components.

 ### Visitor and Transformer
-Transformers & Visitors provide a convenient interface to process the parse-trees that Lark returns.
-Lark document defines,
+Visitors and Transformer provide a convenient interface to process the parse-trees that Lark returns. `lark` documentation defines,

 * **Visitors** - visit each node of the tree, and run the appropriate method on it according to the node’s data.
 They work bottom-up, starting with the leaves and ending at the root of the tree.
 * **Transformers** -  work bottom-up (or depth-first), starting with visiting the leaves and working their way up until ending at the root of the tree.